 Beautiful scenery and diverse wildlife provide visitors with quality experiences in hunting, fishing and wildlife viewing.
 Editors of Game and Fish magazine named Guana River as one of the five top areas to hunt waterfowl in North Florida.

 Guana River Wildlife Management Area is best known for duck hunting.
 Waterfowl such as blue-winged teal, green-winged teal, mottled ducks and wood ducks are abundant.
 The hog, squirrel, and deer populations also are good.
-Check the regulations summary and map, hunt calendar and alligator hunting information.
+Check the regulations summary brochure, hunt calendar and alligator hunting information.

 Catch redfish, seatrout, croaker, black drum and spot.
 Fish the dam and along banks of the impoundment and ponds.
 The impoundment also is a popular spot for crabbing.
-See the Guana River map to locate boat ramps.
+See the Guana River Recreation Guide for boat launch locations.
 Carry appropriate licenses and permits.
-Check Freshwater Fishing Regulations and Saltwater Fishing Regulations.
+Check regulations for freshwater fishing and saltwater fishing.